-There is no diagnostic for that, you have to depend on native intuition for that, okay.
-But you can definitely say this is also a transitive, okay.
-But the 1% cases where I said it does not work, some of the verbs that look like transitive are not transitive really, okay.
-You can still question them with "what", but they are not transitive.

-Therefore, I said in 1% of the cases they do not work, with that 1%, I did not mean ditransitive verbs, okay more lately.
+Professor: There are no diagnostics for that, only you have to depend on native intuition for that.
+But you can definitely say this is also a transitive, but the 1 percent cases where I said it does not work, some of the verbs that look like transitive are not transitive really.
+You can still question them with what, but they are not transitive.
+Therefore, I said in 1 percent of the cases they do not work.
+With that 1 percent, I did not mean ditransitive verbs.
+More later.
 Thank you.